 Ten-year-old Adam was struggling with generalised anxiety and sleep difficulties.
 His parents asked his doctor for help.
-Aware of the benefits of addressing such issues early, and the success rate of talking therapy, Adam’s doctor referred him to Point 1.
+Aware of the benefits of addressing such issues early, and the success rate of talking therapy, Adam’s doctor referred him to our Children and Young People’s Mental Health Service.

-A senior practitioner from our Point 1 service supported Adam and his parents with weekly talking-based support sessions over a six-week period.
+A senior practitioner supported Adam and his parents with weekly talking-based support sessions over a six-week period.

 The first session was a telephone call with Adam’s parents providing advice on how they could create a supportive environment to encourage Adam to think and behave differently.